-NOTE 9 - STOCK REPURCHASE PROGRAM
+NOTE 8 - STOCK REPURCHASE PROGRAM

-Since July 1997, the Board of Directors has authorized the Company to systematically repurchase in the open market up to 72.8 million shares of its common stock under a repurchase program, including 10.0 million shares authorized in February 2011.
-This program was put into place to reduce the dilution from KLA-Tencor's equity incentive plans and employee stock purchase plan, and to return excess cash to the Company's stockholders.
+Since July 1997, the Board of Directors has authorized the Company to systematically repurchase in the open market up to 80.8 million shares of its common stock under a repurchase program, including 8.0 million shares authorized in November 2012.
+The intent of this program is to offset the dilution from KLA-Tencor's equity incentive plans and employee stock purchase plan, as well as to return excess cash to the Company's stockholders.
 Subject to market conditions, applicable legal requirements and other factors, the repurchases will be made from time to time in the open market in compliance with applicable securities laws, including the Securities Exchange Act of 1934 and the rules promulgated thereunder such as Rule 10b-18.
-In October 2008, the Company suspended its stock repurchase program, and the Company subsequently restarted the program in February 2010.
-As of June 30, 2011, 9.0 million shares were available for repurchase under the Company's repurchase program.
+As of June 30, 2013, 5.9 million shares were available for repurchase under the Company's repurchase program.